Skip to content

 Taxes

-Stripe Tax automatically adds the correct tax amounts to invoices as long as you set a billing postal code or IP address when updating the Customer record after checkout.
+Stripe Tax automatically adds the correct tax amounts to invoices as long as you set a billing postal code or IP address when updating the Customer object after checkout.

 We don’t support partial payments on out_of_band invoices.
-In the event of a partial payment, use a Credit Note to adjust the original invoice then manually generate a new invoice for any remaining balance.
+In the event of a partial payment, use a Credit Note to adjust the original invoice, and then manually generate a new invoice for any remaining balance.

 Was this page helpful?